Short answer: yes, SEO still works. Longer answer: it's not enough anymore.

 "In Google's organic results, being #4 still gets you clicks.
 In AI recommendations, being #4 means you don't exist."

 This changes the economics of discovery.
 SEO was about getting a share of attention.
-GEO is about being the answer or being invisible.
+GEO is about appearing in the answer customers trust.
+For a deeper introduction, see What is Generative Engine Optimization (GEO)?.

 The signals have shifted